skeletonlabs/skeleton/packages/skeleton/.changeset/gold-jars-pretend.md

 '@skeletonlabs/skeleton': patch
 ---

-Added support for type generics on values provided to Autocomplete component
+bugfix:Added support for type generics on values provided to Autocomplete component